Research by the Institute on the Corona Pandemic

 The Corona Pandemic will have large impacts on the economy and the social security systems in the long run.
 Scientists of our Institute are currently examining these consequences within several research projects of which an overview is provided below.

-The Department of Foreign and International Social Law conducts research on the following topics:
+The Department of Foreign and International Social Law conducted, until now, research on the following topics:

 The Corona crisis pushes the worldwide economy into recession.
 Even if its extent cannot yet be predicted – it will leave profound marks.
 The research project “Securing Livelihood in times of the Corona Crisis” analyses selected countries (Germany, France, Denmark, England and Italy) regarding their strategies and measures taken in order to secure livelihoods and maintain potential economic power through state intervention.
 Measures ensuring an easier access to social protection, compensation payments for reduced volume of employment and deficits in terms of demand for products and services, are of central concern.
 The analysis of such benefits focuses on the one hand on the question of how to implement them into the existing social policy of the respective country.
 On the other hand, the scientists examine the changes induced by the measures agreed on.
 This refers to changes induced not only by financial transfers per se but also in regard of the systematization, the practicality and the assessment of interventions by the welfare state.